What is Market Research?

-Market research, commonly known as "marketing research," establishes the feasibility of a new service or product through direct customer study.
+Market research, commonly known as marketing research, establishes the feasibility of a new service or product through direct customer study.
 Market research helps an organization identify its target market and gather views and other input from customers regarding their interest in a product or service.

 This kind of research can be conducted in-house, by the company itself, or through a third-party market research firm such as Cognitive Market Research.
 Surveys, product testing, and focus groups can all be used to accomplish this.
 Typically, test respondents are compensated with product samples or a small stipend for their time.
 Market research is an essential element for a new product or service's research and development (R&D).